Kirsty Hume: Personal life

 Hume married rocker and actor Donovan Leitch in Scotland in 1997.
 After getting married, they drove around Bali in a jeep.
-The couple have a daughter named Violet (born 2004).

-Hume and Leitch eschewed city life and relocated to Woodstock, New York but separated in 2011 and divorced in 2014.
-She has studied painting and paganism.
+Their daughter Violet Lilac Jean was born in 2004.
+Hume and Leitch eschewed city life and relocated to Woodstock, New York, but they separated in 2011 and divorced in 2014.

+Hume married entrepreneur Frederick Schilling in 2022.

+Her daughter Violet is also a model.
+They appeared together in a 2018 American Vogue editorial.

 Appearances

 Hume starred in an interactive fashion art film by Imagine Fashion called, "Decadent Control" with Roberto Cavalli and Eva Herzigová.
 The film features fashion from Agent Provocateur and H&M and premiered in March 2011.